schoero/eslint-plugin-readable-tailwind/docs/parsers/vue.md

 # Vue

-To lint Vue files you need to install the [vue-eslint-parser](https://github.com/vuejs/vue-eslint-parser).
+To use ESLint with Vue files, first install the [vue-eslint-parser](https://github.com/vuejs/vue-eslint-parser).
+Then, configure ESLint to use this parser for Vue files.

+To enable eslint-plugin-readable-tailwind, you need to add it to the plugins section of your eslint configuration and enable the rules you want to use.

 ```sh
 npm i -D vue-eslint-parser